 Rome had our hearts

 Regardless, of everything that happened, we all throughly enjoyed Rome!
-Richard, Westley, Alyssa and our niece Tori loved every moment.
-They were in awe of all the artifacts and sights that were able to see, touch and experience.
-Gelato was the biggest hit with Richard, especially since there was a Gelato shop right next to the hotel.
+Likewise, Richard, Westley, Alyssa and our niece Tori loved every moment.
+They were in awe of all the artifacts and sights that were able to be seen, touched and experienced.
+As shown above, gelato was the biggest hit with Richard, especially since there was a Gelato shop right next to the hotel.

-PS: We found out 18 months later on our 2nd trip and staying again at Hotel Columbus that the broken down van stayed parked for over 3 months in their parking lot.
+PS: Consequently, we found out 18 months later on our 2nd trip and staying again at Hotel Columbus that the broken down van stayed parked for over 3 months in their parking lot.
 The tow truck couldn’t get their truck through the tunnel!
-It’s safe to say I believe the Hotel Columbus knows are last name 🙂
+No doubt, it’s safe to say I believe the Hotel Columbus knows are last name 🙂

 Next installment will be on the road to Assisi!